k-leonard/k-leonard.github.io/watchlist/plan.md

 # checklist of things to do for this project

-[v ] fix collection representaiton when altering filters
+- [x] fix collection representaiton when altering filters

-[v] add more filters to collection, like release date?
+- [x] add more filters to collection, like release date?

 [] fix up the browse tab(e.g the filters on the side, perhaps a bit like AO3, add more filters like date perhaps?